Lory-exe/AdventOfCode/README.md

 # AdventOfCode
-Collection of my solutions to the Advent of Code.A new puzzle every day, a new solution in each folder. 🎄✨
+Collection of my solutions to the Advent of Code.
+A new puzzle every day, a new solution in each folder. 🎄✨